yemikudaisi/subtitle-downloader/README.md

-# subtitle-search
+# Subtitle Downloader

-A GUI application for searching subtitles for movies/TV show by web scrapping.
+A GUI application for downloading subtitles for movies/TV show by web scrapping from +[Opensubtitles](opensubtitles.org).

 ![App Screenshot](images/Capture.PNG "Screenshot")